Skip to Content

 Sign up to find out more about our research.

-The Wellcome-Wolfson Institute for Experimental Medicine is internationally recognized for its research in Ophthalmology and Diabetic Vascular Disease.
+The Wellcome-Wolfson Institute for Experimental Medicine is internationally recognised for its research in Ophthalmology and Diabetic Vascular Disease.

-The Vision and Vascular Medicine Theme includes 16 teams focusing on clinical trials, diagnostics, pathology, and drug discovery.
-Key research areas in Ophthalmology target diabetic retinopathy and age-related macular degeneration (AMD), exploring early molecular events that lead to these conditions.
-Clinical trials, including the DIAMONDS Trial, are investigating treatments for diabetic macular oedema (DMO).
-Additionally, the Diabetes and Vascular Research focuses on diabetic cardiomyopathy, peripheral vascular disease, and nephropathy, with several groups studying stem cells for microvascular regeneration.
+The Vision and Vascular Medicine Theme includes 16 PI-led teams working on clinical trials, diagnostics, molecular pathology, and drug discovery.
+Research focuses on diabetic retinopathy and age-related macular degeneration, exploring early disease mechanisms and potential therapies.
+Clinical trials, such as the DIAMONDS Trial, are evaluating treatments for diabetic macular oedema.
+Beyond eye disease, the institute also investigates diabetic cardiomyopathy, peripheral vascular disease, and nephropathy, with a focus on microvascular dysfunction and regenerative approaches using stem and progenitor cells.

 Respiratory Medicine